Philadelphia 76ers Logo

 Philadelphia 76ers Logo 1978-1997

-In 1978, the developers reduced the numbers, supplemented them with the designation “ers,” and placed them in a circle denoting a basketball with characteristic lines.
-The colors remained the same – a combination of red, blue, and white, as on the American flag.
+In 1978, the developers reduced the numbers, designated them “ers,” and placed them in a circle representing a basketball with characteristic lines.
+The colors remained the same, a combination of red, blue, and white, as on the American flag.

 1998 – 2009